rveciana/BasemapTutorial/docs/backgrounds.rst

 .. literalinclude:: ../code_examples/backgrounds/arcgisimage.py

-The example shows Menorca island, and can be used with many layers:
+The example shows Menorca island using the UTM projection at the zone 31N, and can be used with many layers:

 The default *ESRI_Imagery_World_2D* layer